mwwojcik/airline-reservation-system/readme.md

 }
 ```

-After adding it, the scenario step is completem, and the facade method contract is established.
+After adding it, the scenario step is completed, and the facade method contract is established.

 ![](img/acceptance-test-imp/imp-3.png)